wedding-planner-app/wedding-planner/README.md

 ## Project Description

 **Summer weddings** are in full swing!!
 To help make wedding planning easier, we would like to develop a _wedding planner web application_ that will help any wedding planner easily plan and organize all the details surrounding the big day.
-This proposed application will allow users to create a profile under which they can create **one** or **more** wedding plans.
+This application will allow users to create a profile under which they can create **one** or **more** wedding event plans.

 ---